newjersey/aws-connect-sso-web-app/README.md

   The URL of this web app

-  **Note:** This must be configured here as well as inside Cognito, in the UserPool, in the App client, under "_Hosted UI_", under "_Allowed callback URLs_"
+  **Note:** This must be configured here as well as inside Cognito, in the User Pool, in the App client, under "_Hosted UI_", under "_Allowed callback URLs_", and it should also be reflected in the Invitation Message under "_Messaging_"

 - `NEXT_PUBLIC_SSO_DEFAULT_DURATION`